-Clue to cause of Alzheimer's dementia found in brain samplesOctober 22nd, 2012 in Neuroscience /
+Clue to cause of Alzheimer's dementia found in brain samplesOctober 22, 2012 in Medicine & Health / Neuroscience

 Researchers at Washington University School of Medicine in St. Louis have found a key difference in the brains of people with Alzheimer's disease and those who are cognitively normal but still have brain plaques that characterize this type of dementia.